About the author: Alina Khazanova, Product Designer @ Elementor

 Orange is a warm and happy color that reminds many users of friendliness, enthusiasm, and motivation.
 As seen in Suited & Booted, using a bold orange background for your website’s navigation screen can give off a creative and adventurous vibe:

-Screenshot 06 Orange Color Theory Fundamentals Every Web Designer Should Know 13
+screenshot 06 Orange Color Theory Fundamentals Every Web Designer Should Know 13

 Using orange as a key player in your color scheme can result in a highly memorable site that leaves visitors with positive first impressions.